Commercial Door Locks: The Complete Guide for Door Hardware Professionals, Contractors, and DIY Enthusiasts

 Magnetic and Electric Strikes

-These locks are used in restricted areas, working seamlessly with access control systems for advanced security.
+These locks work in restricted areas.
+They team up with access control systems to provide better security.

 Key Factors to Consider When Choosing Commercial Locks